Kadina Kadoramee Andakadaham: Plot

 Trouble arises when the masks turn out defective.
 Vijeesh's boss demands a refund or legal action.
 Bachu tries to repair them and track his supplier, but the man is quarantined.
 Meanwhile, Sumi is due for delivery, and her jewelry must be returned.
 Under pressure, Bachu argues with his father over the situation.
 Kamar, frustrated, informs Bachu he is returning soon.

 Desperate, Bachu agrees to work abroad and borrows money from Ismail, retrieving the pawned jewelry.
 On his way home, police stop him for not wearing a mask.
 While arguing, he receives a call—his father has died of a heart attack in the Gulf a day before his scheduled flight.
 The family is devastated, waiting for his body's return.

 With COVID-19 cases surging, body transport halts.
-Bachu, under pressure to allow cremation abroad per religious customs, fights to bring the body back, fulfilling his mother's wish to see Kamar one last time.
+Bachu, under pressure to allow the burial of the body abroad as per religious customs of burying as early as possible, fights to bring the body back, fulfilling his mother's wish to see Kamar one last time.
 After days of uncertainty, he secures clearance, but health officials restrict the reception to five people, prohibiting senior citizens.
 When the ambulance arrives, Bachu stops it outside their house, but medical staff refuse to let his mother see the body.
 A tense argument ensues until she insists they proceed to avoid further trouble.
-Eventually, she is permitted at the cremation site, wearing PPE, where she and Bachu perform the last rites.
+Eventually, she is permitted at the burial site, wearing PPE, where she and Bachu perform the last rites.

 Seven months later, Bachu and Baanu are together, raising her child.
 As they pass an election rally with a massive crowd, Bachu smirks sarcastically at the irony of the so-called protocol restrictions.